domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Max Weber, Sociologist
 The collapse of values proliferates in capitalism.

+## Alan Watts, Writer
+There aren't the millions of dishes ahead of you to wash.
+There's only the one dish in front of you that you must wash now.
+(In other words, it's a call to live in the moment.
+You can only do one thing at a time, and that's enough to occupy your focus for the time being.
+Try not to let other thoughts in to distract you from the singular task at the given, present time.)

 ## John Archibald Wheeler, American Physicist
 "It from bit."